wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

   Relationship      = $Relationship
 }

-# Add new relationships to the specified group, splat the parameters (including the service principal to obtain an access token)
+# Remove relationships from the specified group, splat the parameters (including the service principal to obtain an access token)
 Remove-WTAzureADGroupRelationship @Parameters

-# Or pipe specific relationship IDs to create the association with the group, including an access token previously obtained
+# Or pipe specific relationship IDs to remove the association with the group, including an access token previously obtained
 $RelationshipIDs | Remove-WTAzureADGroupRelationship -AccessToken $AccessToken -GroupID $GroupID -Relationship $Relationship

 # Or specify each parameter individually, including an access token previously obtained